Learning Lab Series

 Why It Matters After Brain Injury

-Whether you’re living with a brain injury, supporting someone who is, or simply curious about psychology, join us to discover how compassion can support resilience after brain injury.
+Whether you’re living with a brain injury, supporting someone who is, or simply curious about psychology, watch this workshop replay to discover how compassion can support resilience after brain injury.

 Sponsored by